Andrea helps people design their homes and gardens. She likes to use Western Astrology and the Chinese Zodiac to help build templates.

 Tea has been enjoyed in China for more than a thousand years.
 In Eichū's time, dancha was the choice for tea.
 Dancha is tea that's been compressed into a nugget shape; it is similar to pu-er tea.
 It's ground up then mixed with herbs, spices, and other flavorings.

-In the early 9th century, Chinese author Lu Yu wrote The Classic of Tea, it focused on tea cultivation and preparation.
+In the early 9th century, Chinese author Lu Yu wrote The Classic of Tea, which focused on tea cultivation and preparation.
 Lu Yu was heavily influenced by Buddhism.
 His ideas had a strong influence on the development and traditions of Japanese tea.

-FYI: in Chinese tradition, tea cups are tested for a fine musical note.
+FYI: in Chinese tradition, teacups are tested for a fine musical note.
 Drinking tea is meant to satisfy all five of your senses.